elikaortega/elikaortegadotnet/_pages/cv.md

 **Academic Positions**

-Assistant Professor (Tenure Track)
+Assistant Professor (Tenure Track).
-August 2019 to present
+August 2019 to present.
-Humanities Program
+Humanities Program,
 University of Colorado, Boulder

-Assistant Professor (Tenure Track)
+Assistant Professor (Tenure Track).
-July 2016 to July 2019
+July 2016 to July 2019.
-Department of Cultures, Societies and Global Studies Northeastern University
+Department of Cultures, Societies and Global Studies, Northeastern University

-Postdoctoral Researcher
+Postdoctoral Researcher.
-January 2015 to June 2016
+January 2015 to June 2016.
-Institute for Digital Research in the Humanities University of Kansas
+Institute for Digital Research in the Humanities, University of Kansas

-Postdoctoral Fellowship
+Postdoctoral Fellow.
-September 2013 to December 2014
+September 2013 to December 2014.
-CulturePlex Lab
+CulturePlex Lab,
 University of Western Ontario